braydenalex/roomlottery/README.md

 # Room Lottery System

-The **Room Lottery System** is a full-stack web application built for a school project to fairly and efficiently manage student applications for limited school housing.
+The **Room Lottery System** is a full-stack web application built to fairly and efficiently manage student applications for limited school housing.
 The system prioritizes students based on their academic and athletic status and allows administrators to oversee the entire lottery process seamlessly.

 ## Use Case

-**Type:** School Project
 This project addresses inefficiencies in a school’s existing room allocation system by introducing a fairer, more transparent process, ensuring that each student's needs and achievements are considered in the lottery selection.

 ## Features